BezalelRM/AddiTion/README.md

 # Adding
-adding numer in python  by giving input
+adding numer in python  by giving